Africa's highest peak. The roof of the continent. A climb unlike any other on earth — no technical gear, no ropes, no excuses.

-Joseph Moshi is that guide.
-In over 200 summits across every established route, his success rate reflects not luck but methodology — a careful, science-informed approach to altitude acclimatisation that consistently gets his climbers to Uhuru Peak.
+Joseph Mapima is that guide.
+In over 200 summits across every established route, his success rate reflects not luck but methodology.

 The "Whiskey Route."
 Scenic, varied terrain with excellent altitude acclimatisation.
-The most popular route for a reason — it gives your body the best chance to adapt before summit night.
+Joseph's recommended route for first-time climbers.

 The most scenic approach, entering from the west through pristine forest.
 More remote, fewer crowds, and the gentlest ascent profile — ideal for those with extra time.